The TL;DR* of this article

 Sales are all about relationships.
 These relationships are formed both internally and externally.
 Buckley’s research proves this notion with respondents touting the importance of having employees who are vested (40%) and talented (28%).

 Scratching your head yet?
 Aren’t those people just inside your business?
 Isn’t this post about understanding the buyer’s journey?
-You’re correct, which is one of the things we think makes StoryVesting so brilliant.
+You’re correct, which is one of the things I think makes StoryVesting so brilliant.

 As Buckley designed the framework, he incorporated two circles — one that answered the brand’s drivers for success and the other that answered the customer’s path-to-purchase.
 Here’s what it looks like.